-Assessment method Marking type Duration of assessment Computer based assessment Partially computer/partially 2 hours human marked
+Assessment method Marking type Duration of assessment Computer based assessment Partially computer/partially human marked 2 hours

 The synoptic assessment will ask students to apply knowledge and skills gained across the qualification in an integrated way, within a workplace context.
 Scenarios will change over time to ensure the validity of the assessment.